 MINI leads the way on sustainable, individual mobility in urban areas.

 MINI has always been a creative brand focused on urban mobility.
-At MINI, global challenges such as climate change and urbanisation are viewed as opportunities in which to drive forward innovations which not only improve the customer experience but also have a positive societal and environmental impact.
+At MINI, global challenges such as climate change and urbanisation are viewed as opportunities in which to drive forward innovations that not only improve the customer experience, but also have a positive societal and environmental impact.
 For this reason, MINI makes sustainability an unwavering, integral part of its business model.
 A prime example of how this could shape the urban mobility of tomorrow is the MINI Vision Urbanaut, which brings tangible form to the future vision of the MINI brand and of sustainable mobility.
 “The character of the MINI Vision Urbanaut is shaped by a new awareness of sustainability.
 The interior uses natural and recycled materials, which create a very agreeable feeling of space.
 And that’s important, as ultimately the MINI Vision Urbanaut is not just a vehicle, but also a living space,” explains Bernd Körber.

 Designworks points the way to the future.